 1. Invest in high-quality towels

-There are parts of any bathroom that are a prerequisite, like towels, and perhaps a bath mat unless you’re more of a wooden bath board person.
-But there are towels, and then there are towels.
-Upping your guest bathroom’s selection to ones of premium cotton is like comparing regular bed linen to high thread count Egyptian cotton varieties.
+There are parts of any bathroom that are a prerequisite, like towels (and perhaps a bath mat, unless you’re more of a wooden bath board person).
+But there are towels and there are towels.
+Upping your guest bathroom’s towel selection to ones of premium cotton is tantamount to giving your bed linen a refresh to the most sumptuous high thread count Egyptian cotton varieties.
 The difference is colossal and means yours can rival a five star hotel bathroom.
 Turkish and Egyptian cottons are regarded most highly because their long fibres are softer and stronger, not to mention having a high absorbency.

 It’s not just the softness that earns you hosting points.
 Giving guests a selection of towels is a generous way to make sure they feel catered for.
 One for hair and a sizeable bath sheet for decadence.

 Back to the luxury hotel experience, think about how the best hotel bathrooms provide you with an ultra-soft towelling robe and matching slippers.
 Both of these are loved because of their association with spa breaks where you get to lounge around in the comforting embrace of a plush robe all day long with your feet kept warm and dry in slippers.
 Opt for a towelling texture that’s akin to the quality of your new guest towels, otherwise they’ll immediately feel the difference as they shrug off the towel and get into their gown.
 It also means that they’re suitable for being washed regularly, unlike cashmere bathroom robes that are best kept just for you.
 Pick out two decorative hooks and hang them pride of place rather than behind the door.
 This way, they can’t be missed, and act as a decorative touch in the room that will make guests very much look forward to turning on the taps.

 3. Create a beautiful display